This is one of three views of Piazza

-(left) Entrance from Piazza di S. Giovanni; (upper right corner) heraldic symbols of Pope Alexander VII on
+(left) Entrance from Piazza di S. Giovanni; (right-above) heraldic symbols of Pope Alexander VII on

-the cornice (they also appear in the image used as background for this page); (lower right corner) the sun, one of the heraldic symbols of Pope Urban VIII on the floor of the Baptistery Hall
+the cornice (they also appear in the image used as background for this page); (right-below) the sun, one of the heraldic symbols of Pope Urban VIII on the floor of the Baptistery Hall

 For centuries the main entrance to the Baptistery was from the opposite side: it was preceded by a Vth century small portico with two porphyry columns.
 In 1575, in the frame of the redesign of the whole Lateran area, Pope Gregory XIII opened an entrance from the square; it was the beginning of a series of modifications to the building which lasted for almost a century until they were completed by Pope Alexander VII in 1667.

-The Baptistery was built by Emperor Constantine and it probably had a circular shape which was turned into an octagon in the Vth century.
+According to tradition the Baptistery was built by Emperor Constantine and it probably had a circular shape which was turned into an octagon in the Vth century.
+The octagonal shape can be seen also in two baptisteries of Ravenna, that of Neon and the Arian one and in many other baptisteries, including medieval ones, e.g. at Ascoli.
 According to Liber Pontificalis, a medieval chronicle of the lives of the popes, the Baptistery was provided with facilities for administering baptism by immersion.
 The official name of the building was S. Giovanni in Fonte (spring/fountain).

-The Vision of the Cross by Giacinto Geminiani in the Baptistery Hall; (inset) Ponte Milvio
+The Vision of the Cross before the Battle of Ponte Milvio by Giacinto Geminiani in the Baptistery Hall; (inset) Ponte Milvio